RickCarlino/obsidian-notes/public-obsidian-notes/Spaced Repetition and Learning Techniques/Koala Cards Roadmap.md

 - "wrong" grading and rollback refactor
 - Use GCS instead of B64 strings for Audio (Firefox memory leak)
 - Need a "Refresh" button for incorrect card illustrations, such as the card "Await the order".
+- Review UI and Learn UI are shared currently.
+	- The "AGAIN" button is not  really correct in this context.
+Should just be a 0-4 scale of difficulty.
 #### Small Features
 - Store audio in Google Cloud, not B64.
 - Always play audio back even if difficulty is not AGAIN